Learn how to guarantee fair outcomes and protect against potential conflicts with a rule-based system.

 Name

 You can set this to whatever you want, but as in the rest of the system, a title is required to keep order.
-For some, only one warranty rule will probably be needed, but for others, several will be needed.
+For some, only one warranty rule will probably be needed, but for others, several might be applicable.
 In such cases, it will then be beneficial to use the name field to describe the content of the rule in a simple and straightforward manner.

 Days and times